Harmonic functions on Tutte embeddings and linearized Monge-Amp\`ere equation: Elliptic equations and closed 1-forms in 2D

-A direct calculation using the explicit form~\eqref{eq:A_no_drift} of $A$ shows that a $A$-harmonic conjugate $\widetilde h^\ast$ of $h$ satisfies the same equation which implies that $h^\ast - \widetilde h^\ast$ is locally constant, hence $h^\ast$ is also an $A$-harmonic conjugate. \end{proof}
+A direct calculation using~\eqref{eq:A_no_drift} shows that an $A$-harmonic conjugate $\widetilde h^\ast$ of $h$ satisfies the same equation.
+Therefore, $h^\ast - \widetilde h^\ast$ is locally constant, hence $h^\ast$ is also an $A$-harmonic conjugate. \end{proof}

-One can ask if the property of $h$ being a very weak solution of $\Ll_\vphi h = 0$ in the sense of Lemma~\ref{lemma:Morera_condition}(i) implies that $h$ is differentiable.
-In the next lemma we give a simple proof of this fact for $\vphi\in \mC^3(\Omega)$.
+One can ask if the property of $h$ being a `very weak', or distributional, solution of the equation $\Ll_\vphi h = 0$ as stated in item~(i) of Lemma~\ref{lemma:Morera_condition} implies that $h$ is differentiable.
+In the next lemma we give a simple proof of this fact provided that~$\varphi$ is smooth enough.

 \begin{lemma} Assume that $\vphi\in \mC^3(\Omega)$ and $h\in \mC(\Omega)$ is such that for each $\xi\in \mC^2_0(\Omega)$ we have $\int_\Omega (h\cdot \Ll_\vphi \xi)\,dxdy = 0$.
-Then $h\in \mC^2(\Omega)$ and $\Ll_\vphi h = 0$. \end{lemma} \begin{proof} Consider a ball $B=B(p,r)$ such that $\overline{B}\subset \Omega$ and let $h_0$ be the solution of the equation $\Ll_\vphi h_0= 0$ in $B$ with continuous boundary values $h_0=h$ on $\partial B$.
+Then, $h\in \mC^2(\Omega)$ and $\Ll_\vphi h = 0$. \end{lemma} \begin{proof} Consider a ball $B=B(p,r)$ such that $\overline{B}\subset \Omega$ and let $h_0$ be the solution of the equation $\Ll_\vphi h_0= 0$ in $B$ with continuous boundary values $h_0=h$ on $\partial B$.
 Since we assume that $\vphi\in \mC^3$, the matrix $A$ has $\mC^1$-smooth coefficients.
 Therefore, this strong solution exists and is $\mC^2$-smooth inside~$B$.
 Thus, it remains to prove that $h=h_0$ in $B$ or that $\int_B ((h-h_0)\cdot \phi)\, dxdy =0$ for all $\phi\in \mC_0^\infty(B)$.

 To this end, note that the difference $h-h_0$ is continuous in $\overline{B}$, has zero boundary values on $\partial B$ and satisfies~\eqref{eq:h-weak_sol} for each twice differentiable compactly supported test function $\xi$ in $B$.
 Now let $\xi$ be the (strong) solution of the nonhomogeneous equation $\Ll_\vphi \xi=\phi$ in $B$ with zero boundary values.
 As $\phi \in \mC_0^\infty(B)$, classical Schauder estimates~\cite[Chapter~6]{Gilbarg-Trudinger} imply that $\xi$ is $\mC^2$-smooth inside $B$ and has uniformly bounded gradient in $B$ including near $\partial B$.
 Finally, for sufficiently small $\eps>0$ denote $\xi_\eps=\eta_\eps \xi$, where $\eta_\eps:B\to[0,1]$ is a smooth function such that $\eta_\eps=1$ in $B(p,(1-2\eps)r)$, $\eta_\eps=0$ outside $B(p,(1-\eps)r)$, and $|D^2\eta_\eps|=O(\eps^{-2})$.
 Since $\xi_\eps\in \mC_0^2(B)$, by applying~\eqref{eq:h-weak_sol} to $h-h_0$ and $\xi_\eps$ we see that